 SMS marketing is still one of the fastest and most reliable ways to reach customers.
-A text message lands directly on a person’s phone and gets read almost immediately.
+A text message arrives on a person’s phone and is read almost immediately.
 Most brands still rely on basic bulk messaging that does not really connect with today’s customer expectations.

 Customers know what personalisation feels like, and they do really connect well with brands that deliver relevant content.
 Brands have to upgrade their marketing efforts to upscale engagement.
 Every communication must reflect customer preferences, and this can only be achieved with the help of customer data platforms.
 A CDP processes customer data, tracks customer activity and preferences to deliver personalised SMS that feel relevant and well-timed.